UANATACA/ONESHOT-REPO/oneshot_gui.md

 	7 |     }
 	8 | }

+The response is the a JSON containing important request parameters, in **VIDEOPENDING** status after creation.
 The request_pk output parameter will be used to identify this digital signature request in subsequent calls.

 If request data needs to be modified, use the <a href="#tag/Video-ID/paths/~1api~1v1~1request~1{request_pk}/put">Update Request</a> call.
 Check API Reference.